andreasneubert/dialogos_ros2/README.md

 # Known issues

-The project can not run on a virtual machine, because there are some Networking/Port issues which we couldn't resolve in time.
+The project can not run on a virtual machine, because there are some Networking/Port issues in the jros2client library which we couldn't resolve in time.